phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 ### Binary Output

 We use "$70 : 35$" to denote a network layer configuration of "$\text{input} \rightarrow 70\text{ neurons} \rightarrow 35\text{ neurons} \rightarrow \text{output}$".
-All of the results in [@tbl:varycontext;@tbl:varystrides;@tbl:varyfeatures;@tbl:varylayers;@tbl:varylstm] use the following setup if not otherwise stated:
+All of the results in [@tbl:varycontext; @tbl:varystrides; @tbl:varyfeatures; @tbl:varylstm; @tbl:varylayers] use the following setup unless otherwise stated:

 - LSTM
 - Configuration: $(70 : 35)$
 - Input features: power, pitch, FFV
 - Context frame stride: 2
 - Margin of error: $0\,\si{ms}$ to $+1000\,\si{ms}$

-Precision, recall and F1-Score are given for the validation data set.
+- Precision, recall and F1-Score are given for the validation data set

 We tested different context widths.
 A context width of $n\,\si{ms}$ means we use the range $[-n\,\si{ms},\allowbreak 0\,\si{ms}]$ from the beginning of the backchannel utterance.
 The results improved significantly when increasing the context width from our initial value of $\SI{500}{ms}$.
 Performance peaked with a context of about $\SI{1500}{ms}$, as can be seen in @tbl:varycontext.
 Longer contexts tended to cause the predictor to trigger too late.